-The hardware of the navigation system is based on a VIA EPIA-P830 IPC, which is pico-ITX embedded compact native X86 main board, and a URG laser range finder and two cameras.
+The key issues of this mission are the navigation and strategy for the UAV.
+The hardware of the navigation system is based on an inter IPC, which is equipped with Core i5 processor, and a URG laser range finder and a camera.
 The IPC is used to process the data from laser and cameras and then transform the results to the flight control system; at the same time, it also monitors the attitude of the aircraft.
 The navigation system communicates with the flight control system though serial port, by sending the commands in string format.

 The laser range finder is used for self-localization, obstacle avoidance and path planning of the aircraft.
 As the map is mostly given, a grid map is drawn as an indication of indoor environment and then laser is used to acquire environment data.
-The process result of the laser is shown in Fig2.5.